 Throughout the years of booking birthday photoshoots for two kids, I’d done all the usual spots, like the beach, a park, and a playground.
-So when it came time to schedule my daughter’s fifth-birthday photos, my photographer mentioned a gem of a setting I didn’t even know existed so close to home—Frelinghuysen Arboretum in Morristown.
-Set on over 127 majestic acres, the Frelinghuysen Arboretum has serene gardens, grounds, and trails where families can go to relax, learn, and explore.
-Its location is Insta-worthy when in full bloom with formal gardens of colorful flowers and has a unique history like much of Morristown.
-My family loved roaming the gardens, secret pathways, and admiring the mansion, and I highly recommend it for a photoshoot setting or a day out in nature.
-Read on to know more about Frelinghuysen Arboretum and what you can do during your visit. (featured photo credit: Friends of The Frelinghuysen Arboretum)
+So when it came time to schedule my daughter’s birthday photos, my photographer mentioned a gem of a setting I didn’t even know existed so close to home—Frelinghuysen Arboretum in Morristown.
+Set on over 127 majestic acres, the Frelinghuysen Arboretum has serene yet insta-worthy gardens, grounds, and trails where families can relax, learn, and explore the unique history.
+During the day we scheduled our photoshoot, we spent time roaming the gardens and secret pathways and admiring the mansion in awe of this gorgeous spot.
+Read on to learn more about Frelinghuysen Arboretum and what you can do during your visit. (featured photo credit: Friends of The Frelinghuysen Arboretum)

 Explore the rich history at Frelinghuysen Arboretum

-The Frelinghuysen family spent 40 summers at Frelinghuysen Arboretum, formally known as Whippany Farm.
-Listed on the State and National Register of Historic Places, Frelinghuysen Arboretum was once the country home of George Griswold Frelinghuysen and his wife, Sara Ballantine Frelinghuysen.
-The mansion was built in 1891 and designed in the style of an English country estate, complete with federal urns, swages, and Ionic columns.
+Listed on the State and National Register of Historic Places, Frelinghuysen Arboretum was once the country home of George Griswold Frelinghuysen and his wife, Sara Ballantine Frelinghuysen, where they spent 40 summers on the property, formally known as Whippany Farm.
+The mansion was built in 1891 and designed in the style of an English country estate, complete with federal urns, swages, and ionic columns.
 A Palladian window overlooks the Rose Garden, and the Frelinghuysen family planted trees and shrubs around the estate that are considered essential to an English-style landscape.
 It’s no wonder almost every nook and cranny is an ideal spot for an afternoon tea party or picnic.

 Must-see spots at Frelinghuysen Arboretum

-There are several areas of the Arboretum that are worth the visit.
-The woodlands and meadows surround the Colonial Revival Mansion, and the mansion provides a regal backdrop.
-Your kids can run around while mom and dad sit royally in two wooden Adirondack-style chairs—it’s the perfect mix of poise and play.
-The Stone Maze was one of my daughter’s favorite spots, where she ran happily through the rock garden and pathway beneath the trees.
-My kids also like the pretty gazebo nestled in between foliage and wild grasslands.
-They have a table and chairs, making it a nice spot to take a break to soak in the scenery and snack.
+We discovered several areas of the Arboretum that are worth checking out.
+The woodlands and meadows surround the Colonial Revival Mansion (headquarters for the Morris County Park Commission), and the mansion provides a regal backdrop.
+Your kids can run around while mom and dad sit royally in two wooden Adirondack-style chairs—the perfect mix of poise and play.
+Another area we explored was The Stone Maze, one of my daughter’s favorite spots, where she ran happily through the rock garden and pathway beneath the trees.
+My kids also liked the pretty gazebo nestled between foliage and wild grasslands, a prime perch to soak in the scenery and enjoy a snack.
 The Frelinghuysen Arboretum is full of hideaways and moments like this, and discovering them is part of the fun.

 Stop to smell the flowers at Frelinghuysen Arboretum